Roxanne Reid - Africa Addict

 By Roxanne Reid

-Here, in the dry heartland of South Africa, a wealth of geology, fossils, animals and sweeping landscapes lie waiting to be explored.
-You’ll find the entrance to this park just off the N1 highway, about 6km south of Beaufort West in the Karoo.
-Here’s my pick of 17 things to do in the Karoo National Park.
+Out in South Africa’s dry, rugged heartland lies a wealth of wild animals, fossils and geology, a profusion of soaring cliffs and sweeping landscapes that beg to be explored.
+You’ll spot the entrance to this special place just off the N1, about 6km south of Beaufort West in the Karoo.
+Ready for an adventure?
+Here are my top 17 things to do in the Karoo National Park.

-5. To the north-east of the main rest camp, take a leisurely game drive along the 13km Lammertjiesleegte route over the open plains, where the sparse vegetation makes it easy to see animals as they graze.
-You can hope to meet the zebra, red hartebeest, black wildebeest and springbok.
+Or drive the 13km Lammertjiesleegte route to the east of the main rest camp, a trail that lies along open plains where the sparse vegetation makes it easy to see animals as they graze.
+You might meet zebra, red hartebeest, gemsbok, and springbok.

 Spotted eagle-owl